michau-k/game-prototype-mastermind/README.md

 - First project for Game Design Course at BJTU
 - Student: Alex Michaux - id: 15129031

+# Target Audience
+- People starting from around 8 years old to anyone above it
+- People liking cerebral games where you have to think but with simple rules
+- People liking turn based game but where the game doesnt last for too long (5 to 10 minutes)
+- People looking to just pass some time in between other activities

 # Game Player(s)
 2 Players play against each other :
   - One is the codemaker